WeCanCodeIT/columbus-2017-fall/week5/spring-mvc-intro.md

 ### Objectives
 - Students will be introduced to the Spring Framework by creating a sample MVC application
-- Stidents will `Model` a `CourseTopic` and setup a `CourseController` to handle GET requests to display many and one courses in a `View`
+- Students will `Model` a `CourseTopic` and setup a `CourseController` to handle GET requests to display many and one courses in a `View`

 ### Annotations used in this tutorial
 - **`@Repository`**: Indicates that an annotated class is a "Repository", originally defined by Domain-Driven Design (Evans, 2003) as "a mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects".